TTwY1203/terraform-aws-infra/README.md

 # terraform-aws-infra

-A sustainable Terraform Package which creates Infra resources on AWS
+A sustainable Terraform Package which creates Infra resources on AWS(TTwY1203)